 Annual base salaries compensate our executive officers for fulfilling the requirements of their respective positions and provide them with a level of cash income predictability and stability with respect to a portion of their total compensation.
-We believe that the level of an executive officer's base salary should reflect the executive's performance, experience and breadth of responsibilities, our understanding of salaries for similar positions within our industry, and any other factors relevant to that particular job.
+We believe that the level of an executive officer's base salary should reflect the executive's performance, experience and breadth of responsibilities, our understanding of salaries for similar positions within our industry and any other factors relevant to that particular job.

-Base salaries are typically negotiated at the outset of an executive's employment.
+Base salaries are typically negotiated at the outset of an executive's employment in connection with an offer of employment and employment agreement.
 Salary levels are considered annually as part of our performance review process, but also in cases including promotion or other changes in the job responsibilities of an executive officer.
-For named executive officers, initial base salaries generally are established in connection with negotiation of an offer of employment and employment agreement.
-Increases in base salary have several elements.
-In addition to promotion and increased responsibilities, merit and Company-wide general increases are also taken into consideration.
+Merit and Company-wide general increases are also taken into consideration when determining increases to base salary.